Multi-Symbol Digital AirComp via Modulation Design and Power Adaptation: Numerical Experiments

 \subsection{Performance of \ac{SeMAC}}

-For the first experiment, we consider a network of $K=8$ nodes for computing the sum function $f=\sum_{k=1}^K x_k$, the product function $f=\prod_{k=1}^Kx_k$ and the max function $f=\max_{k}x_k$, where $x_k\in \{1,2,3,4\}$.
-The results in Fig.~\ref{fig:comparison_K_and_L} show that the NMSE decreases with increasing \ac{SNR}, demonstrating the effectiveness of SeMAC.
-Increasing the number of time slots from $L=1$ to $L=2$ improves the computation accuracy by providing more degree of freedom for constellation design, though at the cost of higher latency.
+For the first experiment, we consider a network of $K=8$ nodes and evaluate the computation of the sum function $f=\sum_{k=1}^K x_k$ and the product function $f=\prod_{k=1}^K x_k$, where $x_k\in {1,2,3,4}$.
+The results in Figure~\ref{fig:comparison_K_and_L} show that the \ac{NMSE} consistently decreases as the \ac{SNR} increases.
+In addition, increasing the number of time slots from $L=1$ to $L=2$ improves the computation accuracy by providing greater flexibility in constellation design. {Moreover, our proposed SCA–SSD method generates solutions that achieve lower \ac{NMSE} than the \ac{SDR}-based method, as it directly refines solutions via minimizing a hinge-loss penalization within the original problem space, thereby avoiding the relaxation errors introduced by lifting and randomization in \ac{SDR}.}